Alchemy Works Incense & Resins

 Because they come from plants, they have a depth of scent and a connection to life and the Earth that

-fragrances made from petrochemicals can never have.
-All Alchemy Works incense is handcrafted according to the apothecary's art, using a consecrated mortar and pestle.
-We use only all natural ingredients that we have grown &/or personally gathered, or that we source from suppliers that are committed to providing sustainably-grown, high quality, natural &/or organic botanical ingredients.
-All of our incenses are based on personal recipes or on historically accurate formulae that have been gathered
+We work only with all natural materials that we have grown and/or personally gathered, or that we source from suppliers that are committed to providing sustainably-grown, high quality, natural and/or organic botanical ingredients.
+Our loose incense blends are based on personal recipes or on historically accurate formulae that have been gathered

 through researching works like the Ebers papyrus or Dioscorides' Materia Medica.

+As active spiritual practitioners ourselves, we understand the importance of using quality, ethically-sourced materials.
 Good ingredients potentiate magical works.
-If an ingredient doesn't satisfy our personal standard for ritual practice,
+If an ingredient doesn't satisfy our personal standard for ritual practice, we will not sell it.

 There are many more